 Whether for health reasons, convenience or taste, consumers across the world are eating more and more yoghurt.
 Traditional large consumers such as France and Turkey are still going strong, but in developing countries consumption is now also rising fast.

 Added ingredients like fruit pieces are also fragile, and need to be handled gently in order to maintain their shape and texture.
-Particles and fruit fibres can also become trapped in the cracks and crevices of the equipment, causing hygiene problems.

 Gentle and hygienic mixing